DataDog/integrations-core/mysql/README.md

 # Installation

-The MySQL check is included in the Datadog agent package, so simply install `datadog-agent` on your MySQL servers.
+The MySQL check is included in the Datadog agent package, so simply [install the Datadog agent](https://app.datadoghq.com/account/settings#agent) on your MySQL servers.
 If you need the newest version of the MySQL check, install the `dd-check-mysql` package; this package's check will override the one packaged with the agent.
 See the [integrations-core](https://github.com/DataDog/integrations-core#installing-the-integrations) repository for more details.

 # Configuration